-The Authority's net pension liability and net postemployment benefits other than pensions ("OPEB") liability and the related deferred outflows and inflows of resources reported in the financial statements at December 31, 2021 are based on the June 30, 2020 Governmental Accounting Standards Board ("GASB") Statement No. 68, Accounting and Financial Reporting for Pensions, report for the State of New Jersey Public Employees' Retirement System ("PERS"), and Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, report for the State of New Jersey State Health Benefits Local Government Retired Employees Plan ("SHBP"), respectively, from the Division of Pensions and Benefits, Department of the Treasury, State of New Jersey (the "State").
-We were unable to obtain the June 30, 2021 GASB No. 68 and No. 75 reports as they have not been released by the State as of the date of this report.
-The amount by which this omission would affect the net pension and OPEB liabilities and the related deferred inflows and outflows of resources, net position and expenses of the Authority has not been determined.
+The Authority's net postemployment benefits other than pensions ("OPEB") liability and the related deferred outflows and inflows of resources reported in the financial statements at December 31, 2022 are based on the June 30, 2021 Governmental Accounting Standards Board ("GASB") Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, report for the State of New Jersey State Health Benefits Local Government Retired Employees Plan ("SHBP"), from the Division of Pensions and Benefits, Department of the Treasury, State of New Jersey (the "State").
+We were unable to obtain the June 30, 2022 GASB No. 75 report as it has not been released by the State as of the date of this report.
+The amount by which this omission would affect the OPEB liability and the related deferred inflows and outflows of resources, net position and expenses of the Authority has not been determined.